james-priest/james-priest.github.io/README.md

 ## Objective

-Full Stack Developer with 20 years experience writing Front End, Back End, and Database code who's well-versed in Marketing, Project Mgmt, & Account Mgmt, seeking to join a thriving and dynamic company that's focused on building next generation line-of-business web and mobile applications.
+Full Stack Developer with 20 years experience seeking to join a thriving and dynamic company that's focused on building next generation line-of-business web and mobile applications.

 ---